 In stage 1, after an incubation period of about 7 days, conjunctival hyperemia, eyelid edema, photophobia, and lacrimation gradually appear, usually bilaterally.

 In stage 2, after 7 to 10 days, small follicles develop in the upper tarsal conjunctiva and gradually increase in size and number for 3 or 4 wk.
 Inflammatory papillae appear on the upper tarsal conjunctiva.
 Corneal neovascularization begins, with invasion of the upper half of the cornea by loops of vessels from the limbus (called pannus formation).
 The phase of acute follicular/papillary hypertrophy and corneal neovascularization may last from several months to > 1 yr, depending on response to therapy.

 In stage 3, the follicles and papillae gradually shrink and are replaced by bands of scar tissue.
 Without treatment, corneal scarring eventually occurs.
 The entire cornea may ultimately be involved, reducing vision.
 Secondary bacterial infection is common, contributing to scarring and disease progression.

 In stage 4, the conjunctival scar tissue often causes entropion (often with trichiasis) and lacrimal duct obstruction.
-Entropion and trichiasis lead to further corneal scarring and neovascularization.
+Entropion and trichiasis (see Eyelid and Lacrimal Disorders) lead to further corneal scarring and neovascularization.
 The corneal epithelium becomes dull and thickened, and lacrimation is decreased.
 Small corneal ulcers may appear at the site of peripheral corneal infiltrates, stimulating further neovascularization.